 San Francisco, CA 94105

 As the premier public interest law school in the region, Golden Gate University ensures that all first-year students view their first-year curriculum through a social justice lens.
-First-year students are also permitted to select a first-year public interest elective course in the public interest, e.g., Asylum Law, Ethics in Criminal Law and Social Justice.
+First-year students also have the option to select a first-year public interest elective course in the public interest, e.g., Asylum Law, Ethics in Criminal Law and Social Justice.

 Golden Gate University School of Law also requires that all students must complete at least 3 credits of a clinic, externship, or public interest hands-on law-related experience.

-Upon graduation, students may earn one of 12 different certificates of specialization in public interest areas.
-These certificates require specialized coursework, and -- in some cases -- supervised legal work in a public interest or government setting and community service.
-Graduating students are honored at the Annual Public Interest Graduation Reception, and receive a notation on their transcript that informs potential employers of their demonstrated commitment to public interest.
+Upon graduation, students may earn a specialization certificate in public interest law.
+This specialization requires specialized coursework, and supervised legal work in a public interest or government setting.
+Graduating students receive a notation on their transcript that informs potential employers of their demonstrated commitment to public interest.

 Golden Gate University is part of a consortium, including West Coast law schools and the Society of American Law Teachers, that sponsors the Annual Trina Grillo Public Interest and Social Justice Retreat.
 The Trina Grillo provides a unique opportunity for law students, faculty and practitioners to exchange viewpoints, explore career opportunities, and formulate creative strategies for social justice.
 Golden Gate University hosted the 14th Annual Trina Grillo Retreat in March 2012.
 Students are encouraged to attend annually each Spring.

-Golden Gate University proves stipends to recent graduates who perform legal volunteer work for a public interest not-for-profit organization or government agency.
+Golden Gate University provides stipends to recent graduates who perform legal volunteer work for a public interest not-for-profit organization or government agency.